-1. Do not accept shipments of chemical with missing or defaced labels.

-- 2. Chemicals utilized in the laboratory or hood must be appropriate for the type and capacity of the ventilation system. - 3.
-Biological materials will be manipulated using safety equipment and techniques appropriate to the evaluated biosafety level.
-Biosafety cabinets must be functioning properly and certified annually. - 4.
-Hazardous materials will be stored in appropriate safety cabinets. - 5.
-Segregate stored chemicals by compatibility. - 6.
-Do not store chemicals alphabetically. - 7.
-Hazardous material storage areas must be labeled with an appropriate warning sign. - 8.
-Mimimize storage of hazardous materials in the lab. - 9.
-A Hazardous material mixture shall be assumed to be as toxic as its most toxic component. - 10.
-Substances of unknown toxicity shall be assumed to be toxic. - 11.
-Each lab must maintain an inventory of chemicals.
-These inventories are submitted to SHERM office annually.
-The SHERM office maintains the online SDS database at: https://ferris.msdssoftware.com/.
+- 1. Chemical containers with missing or defaced labels should not be accepted. - 2.
+Chemicals utilized in the laboratory or hood must be appropriate for the type and capacity of the ventilation system. - 3.
+Hazardous biological materials should be manipulated using safety equipment and techniques appropriate to the risk group and the evaluated biosafety level of the specific experimental conditions.
+Biosafety cabinets used to protect researchers from biological hazards must be functioning properly, certified annually and appropriate to the biological and chemical hazards in use. - 4.
+Hazardous materials should be stored in appropriate safety cabinets, closed cabinets or not more than five feet above the floor. - 5.
+Chemicals shall be segregated by compatibility. - 6.
+Hazardous material storage areas must be labeled as to their contents (section 5.1.4) - 7.
+Storage of hazardous materials at the lab bench or work area shall be kept to a minimum. - 8.
+A Hazardous material mixture shall be assumed to be as toxic as its most toxic component. - 9.
+Substances of unknown toxicity shall be assumed to be toxic. - 10.
+Each lab must maintain an inventory of all chemicals along with a Safety Data Sheet (SDS) for each chemical.
+The SHERM office maintains the online SDS database including location information at: https://ferris.msdssoftware.com/.